Prerequisites

 Can I edit an Auto Warm Up email after it starts?

 Create two separate emails targeting equal-sized segments.
-Select Auto Warm Up for each and customize the start date and per-stage volume so the totals sum to the recommended schedule.What’s the difference between dedicated and shared IPs?
+Select Auto Warm Up for each, then customize the start date and per-stage volume so the combined daily totals across both emails match the ramp schedule above.What’s the difference between dedicated and shared IPs?

 Related pages